 Sites like Instagram and Twitter not only let you connect with close friends and family members, they also open communication with complete strangers.
 Nearly half of Facebook users accept friend requests from people they’ve never met before, and most users are familiar with stories of social media or chat requests gone wrong.
 But did you know that YouTube allows comments on most videos and that those comments sections can contain links posted by predatory adults hiding behind fake profiles?

-Many modern devices, apps, and web browsers offer parental controls that restrict access to certain content for their kids but did you know that many antivirus software titles already include parental controls?
-It’s two layers of protection with one installation.
+Many modern devices, apps, and web browsers offer parental controls that restrict access to certain content for their kids but did you know that many antivirus software already include parental controls?
+Not all of the top antivirus software in 2021 have parental controls, but the ones that do offer two layers of protection with one installation.
 Some popular options include:

 - Bitdefender – the premium version comes with a lot of features, but some of them are intrusive.
 These features include a webcam filter, activity reports, history and alerts, social media and mobile phone tracking, IP monitoring and blocking, SMS and call monitoring, website and app blocking, and location tracking.